fevenabebe/AI-principle-and-Technique/README.md

-# AI Principle and Technique - Assignment III
+# AI Principle and Technique

 This repository contains the implementation of various AI algorithms and techniques as part of **Assignment III** for the course **AI Principle and Technique**.